alhajee/ckan/doc/user-guide.rst

     but dataset features relating to authorization and organizations will not be available.

 **Step 1**.
-You can access CKAN's "Create dataset" screen in two ways.
+You can access FMLD's "Create dataset" screen in two ways.

 a) Select the "Datasets" link at the top of any page.
 From this, above the search box, select the "Add Dataset" button.